-This Post Pairs Well With
+This Post Works Well With

 I’ve always loved words.
 There is something delicious about words like pugnacious or boondoggle isn’t there?!
 Most children also like to use “big” words and will be delighted to learn how to use words like spectacular or Eureka!

 Building our Kinders vocabulary is important.
 A good vocabulary gives our students a huge advantage.
 Reading, writing and comprehension will all benefit from a good grasp of words.
 Did you know that a child’s vocabulary is a key component to reading success?